isabellafavorito/GU_SportsEquityData/README.md

 ## Code

-This repository contains 11 .csv dataset files and 1 .malloynb analysis file:
+This repository contains 11 .csv dataset files, 5 .parquet files, and 1 .malloynb analysis file:
 - [`sports_data.malloynb`](sports_data.malloynb), performs the analysis of the data provided by the Equity in Athletics Data Analysis.
 - [`data_2023.csv`](data_2023.csv), supports the analysis of the data provided by the Equity in Athletics Data Analysis.
 - [`data_2022.csv`](data_2022.csv), supports the analysis of the data provided by the Equity in Athletics Data Analysis.